Potter's Pygmy Angelfish

 Aquarium Care

-The Potter’s Angel is moderately difficult to keep.
-Water quality and size are important.
+The Potter’s Angel is moderately hardy, but still needs good water.
+Water quality and tank size are important.
 Keep in mind these angelfish are constant grazers and like tangs, lots of food in equals a lot of bio load, so water quality must be monitored.
 They need a pH of at least 8.0, and water changes that do not include scrubbing algae off of rock.
 If the tank is 55 to 60 gallons, a bi-weekly change of 10% to 15% would be good.
-If your tank is over 100 gallons, maybe every 3 weeks to a month do a 20% change, and so on.
+If your tank is over 100 gallons, every 3 weeks to a month do a 20% change.
+Keeping up with your water testing will tell you when your tank needs a water change.

 • Water Changes: Bi-weekly - A bi-weekly change of 10% to 15% is suggested.
 If your tank is over 100 gallons, then every 3 weeks to a month do a 20% change.